adampy/Trackr/README.md

 1. Provide the Dyno's URL to the client app's `WebRequestHandler.apiRoot`

-# Things I learnt from this
+# Skills I learnt
-•The role interfaces play within OOP code and the UI •Creating custom UI elements
+- The role interfaces play within OOP code and the UI
+- Creating custom UI elements
-•Web request and JSON handling (asynchronous code) in C# using Newtonsoft
+- Web request and JSON handling (asynchronous code) in C# using Newtonsoft
+- Designing, creating, and managing a RESTful API built using Flask
+- Database provision, the use of foreign keys, and join tables
+- How sensitive data is managed and the importance of keeping up to date with security practises
+  - Salting passwords before hashing them with a secure hash to prevent the use of rainbow tables
+  - Using SHA256 which is cryptographically secure as of early 2021
+  - Preventing timing attacks on the admin code
+- RESTful API constraints including HATEOAS

 # Features I would have implemented if I had more time
-•Notification system which notifies the user when they have had homework assigned or marked •File system, potentially using Amazon S3 buckets, that would allow students to upload files for the teacher to see
+- Notification system which notifies the user when they have had homework assigned or marked
+- File system, potentially using Amazon S3 buckets, that would allow students to upload files for the teacher to see